NanaPsych/NanaPsych/README.md

 - 👋 Hi, I’m @NanaPsych
-- 👀 I’m interested in baking, reading, and acting.
+- 👀 I’m interested in baking, acting, reading, acting as though I'm reading, and solving puzzles.
 - 🌱 I’m currently learning R programming, and Python.
-- 💞️ I’m looking to collaborate on Python projects
+- 💞️ I’m looking to collaborate on Python projects for beginners.
 - 📫 You can reach me on simonmichelle234@gmail.com

 <!---